brugmanjoost/ip-addresses/README.md

 #### Property: value
 Readonly.
 The 32bit unsigned integer that representst the address.

+#### Property: class
+Readonly.
+The class of the IP address, A through E.

+### Property: private
+Readonly.
+True if the IP address is in a private range.
+False otherwise.

 #### Method: toString(use3Digits)
 Returns the address in octet format, e.g. 192.168.1.1.
 If use3Digits is true toString() returns all octets left padded with zeros, e.g. 192.168.001.001.